-Ex-Ariad employee's husband charged in U.S. with insider trading
+Ex-Ariad employee's husband charged with insider trading

 BOSTON (Reuters) - The operator of a Massachusetts-based medical marijuana consultation practice was arrested on Thursday on charges that he engaged in insider trading based on information he learned from his wife, a former employee of Ariad Pharmaceuticals Inc.

-Harold Altvater, 55, was arrested and charged in an indictment file in Boston federal court with three counts of securities fraud based on a series of trades he placed in Ariad's stock in 2013 and 2014, according to court records.
+Harold Altvater, 55, was arrested and charged in an indictment file in Boston federal court with three counts of securities fraud based on a series of trades he placed in Ariad's stock in 2013 and 2014.

 Japan's Takeda Pharmaceutical Co Ltd (4502.T) earlier this year acquired the Cambridge, Massachusetts-based cancer drug maker in a deal valued at $5.20 billion.